arafkarsh/ms-springboot-334-vanilla/README.md

 [![Code Smells](https://sonarcloud.io/api/project_badges/measure?project=arafkarsh_ms-springboot-334-vanilla&metric=code_smells)](https://sonarcloud.io/summary/new_code?id=arafkarsh_ms-springboot-334-vanilla)
 [![Duplicated Lines (%)](https://sonarcloud.io/api/project_badges/measure?project=arafkarsh_ms-springboot-334-vanilla&metric=duplicated_lines_density)](https://sonarcloud.io/summary/new_code?id=arafkarsh_ms-springboot-334-vanilla)

 This microservice template offers a range of built-in functionalities.
+To simplify the demonstration of various features, an encrypted password is utilized for connecting to H2 and PostgreSQL databases.
-If the Quality Gate check fails, it's because the password is encrypted within the application’s properties file, with the encryption key stored externally, outside the application’s context.
+The template includes utilities for encrypting and decrypting passwords, ensuring that the encryption key is securely stored outside the application’s runtime context.

-However, quality standards mandate that passwords should be securely stored in a vault, such as HashiCorp Vault, for enhanced security.
+To know more about how to setup these passwords (for H2 & PostgreSQL) and environment variables checkout Session 1.2

 Encrypted H2 (In Memory) Database Password.
 Uses H2 database in Dev (Profile) mode.
 ![Package Structure](https://raw.githubusercontent.com/arafkarsh/ms-springboot-334-vanilla/master/diagrams/encrypt/Security-H2-psd.jpg)